learn-co-curriculum/dsc-data-viz/README.md

 ## Matplotlib Plotting Library

-The Matplotlib plotting library provides a range of built in functions to start visualizing data with minimum effort.
+The Matplotlib plotting library provides a range of built in functions to start visualizing data with minimal effort.

-First, import matplotlib's `pyplot` module (a module is a unit of prewritten code that you can use in your projects) into your working environment along with `numpy` (one of the most popular libraries in Python for scientific computing) to create some sample data.
+First, import matplotlib's `pyplot` module (a module is a unit of prewritten code that you can use in your projects) into your working environment along with `numpy` (one of the most popular Python libraries for scientific computing) to create some sample data.
 You will see that importing the `pyplot` module from `matplotlib` provides simple and agile creation of desired plots.

 ```python
 import matplotlib.pyplot as plt